nakib/thirdorder-fork/README.md

 ```
 thirdorder_espresso.py InAs.in sow 4 4 4 -3 InAs_sc.in
 ```
 The command creates a file called BASE.InAs_sc.in with the undisplaced supercell coordinates and 144 files with names following the pattern DISP.InAs_sc.in.NNN The DISP files should be executed with QE.
-This step is completely system-dependent, but some practical suggestions can be found from the VASP example above.
+This step is completely system-dependent, but some practical suggestions can be extracted from the VASP example above.

 After all the jobs have finished successfully, we only need to feed all the output files in the right order to thirdorder_espresso.py, this time in reap mode (now using only six arguments, the supercell argument is not used here):